top of page

 Metrics

 Before Olha left, I asked her to spend time, during her sprint to focus on the Metrics for the Analytics team.
-I appreciated that it was while she was creating her handover, and I took over the task after her departure.
+I will be using those metrics to provide an Analysis 6 months after release to our stakeholders with insights and recommendations.

 🥇 Completion rate